 And to be honest, in reality, the writers and artists, I work with - they’re not exclusively working just in one of these worlds.
 They’re playing in all of them!

-For example, I have many professional writers and artists who might have a hit on the charts, but the same writers are also getting co-writes with independent artists that have OK to decent streaming income, but maybe great synch action!
-The same writers are also co-writing with artists who might have a single streamed 50 Million times, but such song never shows up in the Billboard charts.
+For example, I have many professional writers and artists who might have a radio hit on the charts and getting played on the radio, but the same writers are also getting co-writes with independent artists that have OK to decent streaming income, but maybe great synch action!
+The same writers are also co-writing with artists who might have a single streamed 50 Million times, but never shows up in the Billboard charts.

 Where is that Violent Femmes song, “Add It Up” when you need it?
 Oh, here it is. https://www.youtube.com/watch?v=QHapDS2fcFE